wilslo/WeChangeToday/_posts/2017-06-04-como-fazer-um-hello-world-com-vue-js-2.md

 ---
 layout: post
-title: "Como fazer um Hello World com Vue.js 2"
+title: "Be happy with your kids"
-description: Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+description: steps to be happy with your kids, Kids are great
 image: 'http://res.cloudinary.com/dm7h7e8xj/image/upload/v1504810464/hello-world-vue_ibatoy.jpg'
-category: 'tutorial'
+category: 'Kids'
 tags:
 - vuejs
 - javascript